TheSilvered/nest/docs/c_api/c_api-str.md

 - `str`: the string to iterate
 - `idx`: the address to the current index of the iteration
-- `ch_buf`: a buffer of length 4 where the bytes of the charcter are copied, any extra bytes are set to `0`
+- `ch_buf`: a buffer of length 4 where the bytes of the character are copied, any extra bytes are set to `0`

 **Returns:**